microsoft/code-with-engineering-playbook/docs/automated-testing/unit-testing/README.md

 By injecting the dependencies into our system rather than constructing them, we have "inverted control" of the dependency.
 You may see "Inversion of Control" and "Dependency Injection" used as separate terms, but it is very hard to have one and not the other, with some arguing that [Dependency Injection is a more specific way of saying inversion of control](https://martinfowler.com/articles/injection.html#InversionOfControl).
-Not using dependency injection can lead to code that is not unit testable since there is no way to inject mocked objects.
-Keeping testability in mind from the beginning and using dependency injection can save you from a time-intensive refactor later.
+In certain languages such as C#, not using dependency injection can lead to code that is not unit testable since there is no way to inject mocked objects.
+Keeping testability in mind from the beginning and evaluating using dependency injection can save you from a time-intensive refactor later.

 One of the [downsides of dependency injection](https://en.wikipedia.org/wiki/Dependency_injection#Disadvantages) is that it can easily go overboard.
 While there are no longer hard dependencies, there is still coupling between the interfaces,